probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 ![Technical health]({{ page.media_folder }}/technical-health.png)

-You can still select a different user to view their latest test run.
+You can still select a different user to view their latest test run, if you wish.

+<a name="humanized-xunit-test-names"></a>

+### Humanized xUnit test names

+When xUnit test reports are submitted, Probe Dock will humanize the test names as probes do:

+`itShouldReturnAValue` becomes `It should return a value`.

+This transformation is only applied if the test name contains no spaces.